ivan-guerra/programmador.com/content/posts/cosmo.md

 * GNU Mtools: Utilities to access MS-DOS disks from GNU and Unix without mounting them.
 Another `grub-mkrescue` dependency.

-The `generate_iso.sh`[^15] script shows how `grub-mkrescue` is used to combine the `grub.cfg` and `kernel.elf` into an output `cosmo.iso` that Bochs can boot off of.
+`grub-mkrescue` combined with the `grub.cfg` and `kernel.elf` create the `cosmo.iso` that Bochs can boot off of. `generate_iso.sh`[^15] gives the details.
 The tools and scripts are all packaged into the [dev container](#setting-up-the-toolchain) so there's no need to install them on the host PC.

 ## Progress Report

-I am sad to say I haven't yet hit my original goal of loading a program that adds two numbers and outputs the sum to the console.
-However, I am getting pretty damn close.
-I have implemented all the features leading up to Chapter 11 of the "Little Book About OS Development"[^16].
+Cosmo has yet to load a program that adds two numbers and outputs the sum to the console.
+However, it's close.
+All the features leading up to Chapter 11 of the "Little Book About OS Development"[^16] exist:

-Below is a table listing what has been implemented in Cosmo OS and what remains:

 | Feature                            | Completed |
 |------------------------------------|-----------|